lestimpe/SARS-CoV-2-genome/README.md

 # SARS-CoV-2-genome
 for Biology 355, SFSU
-There are four notebooks.
+There are four notebooks, identified by the extension .ipynb.
 Work through them consecutively.